08 Jan The Evolution of Voice Recognition Could Change Everything

 Though voice recognition is mainly being used by Amazon and Google at the moment, it’s unlikely to be long before Facebook makes a play for the same success.
 The voice recognition market is expected to reach $10 billion by 2022 and therefore it’s likely that the social media platform will want to break into the market as well.
 Voice recognition also gives technology giants the ability to collate further data on their consumers as a way to improve accuracy and understanding; this is something that Facebook is unlikely to pass up.
 For many years Facebook has been using social media and search data as a way to understand more about its users, and voice recognition is simply the next step.
 Facebook is currently looking into AI and chatbots, so the next logical move is to enable these chatbots using voice recognition.

-It is currently unclear how Social Media will utilise voice recognition technology but with Amazon, Apple and Google all predicting it to be the next big thing it’s sure to be used in some way.
+It is currently unclear how advertising on Social Media will utilise voice recognition technology but with Amazon, Apple and Google all predicting it to be the next big thing it’s sure to be used in some way.